elec327/elec327.github.io/lab3/index.md

   10. If you were to set CCR0 to be 500, why does the LED flicker and not dim?
   {: class="questions" start="10"}

+**Power consumption under different LPMs:** The current through the LED is going to be responsible for a reasonable fraction of the mood ring's power consumption.
+But what is its relative contribution compared to the MSP430.
 Set CCR0 such that you see no flicker.
-Remove the LED from the circuit and move your Vcc jumper to the MSP430 side of the board and use a multimeter to measure the amount of current the MSP430 is using (while it is still on the breadboard).
-Measure this again without any LPM on, and comment on the difference.
+Assuming you're powering your MSP430 through the Launchpad USB connection, you can measure current consumption by connecting a voltmeter in series with VCC.
+You can access this at the jumper on the launchpad.
+To do this, move your Vcc jumper to the MSP430 side of the board and connect the multimeter between the two pins.
+Now, measure the current in 4 scenarios - with and without the LED attached and with and without the use of a LPM.

   11. What do you measure for each case, and why are they different?
 If you were using a 250mAh coin cell battery to power this circuit, how long could it run in each mode?
+What fraction of this lifetime is attributable to LED current?
   {: class="questions" start="11"}

 Choose a level of CCR0 such that you do not see flicker when the duty cycle of the LED is 5%